electric-eloquence/fepper/README.md

 fields to a JSON file, but will only save the first instance of the target to a Feplet (.mustache) file.

-You will probably need to allow pop-ups in order to submit.

 Upon submission, you should be able to review the scraped output on the subsequent page.
 If the output looks correct, enter a filename and submit again.
 The Scraper will save .mustache and .json files by that name in the 98-scrape